urbainn2/basic-boxify/README.md

 ## Python scripts for working with firebase_admin and the Firestore database

-- `firebase_admin.py`
-All the code in this repo is for the front end Flutter app.
-If you want to work with the Firestore database directly, you'll need to use the `firebase_admin` Python library.
-There is another repo called `boxify-scripts` that contains some core scripts for working with the Firestore database.
+If you want to work with the Firestore database directly, there is another repo called `boxify-scripts` that contains the scripts.

 ## Contributing